gavinzzx/CatPO/README.md

 ## Evaluation
 We conduct the evaluation on the general and open-source benchmarks, such as [AMBER Bench](https://github.com/junyangwang0410/AMBER), [MM-Hal Bench](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench).

-Using the official guide for configuration and testing.
+Use the official guide for configuration and testing.

 ## Citation

-If you find Cat-PO useful for your research, please consider cite our papers 📝 and star us ⭐️！
+If you find Cat-PO useful for your research, please consider citing our papers 📝 and star us ⭐️！
 ```bibtex
 @inproceedings{zheng2026catpo,
   title     = {Cat-{PO}: Cross-modal Adaptive Token-rewards for Preference Optimization in Truthful Multimodal {LLM}s},